ckmahoney/raudio/README.md

 ## Goals

- - Provide a high level API for describing sound in the frequency domain
+    - Provide a high level API for creating and modulating sound in the frequency domain
     - Provide a secure and safe environment for rendering audio files
-    - By definition, aliasing is not possible (like in FM synthesis)
+        - By definition, aliasing is not possible (haha bye FM synthesis)
     - Enable arbitrary fidelity for any sample rate
- - Provide support for time domain signal analysis
+    - Provide support for time domain signal analysis (but not modulation)
     - Melt your face with lush sounds

 ## Not Goals

   - Does not provide support for time domain signal modulation
-    - Lowpass and highpass filters not welcome here!
+    - Conventional Lowpass and highpass filters not welcome here!
     - Hey distortion, we've got cooler ways to do you
+    - Reverb, more like stretchy harmonics
+  - Does not provide support for sample-based music
+    - Leave your sample packs at home kids, we gen our own